Find Affordable College Courses

 Top 10 Best Medical Science Schools

-You’ll be in good company if you decide to attend New York Institute of Technology.
-It ranked #2 on our 2023 Best Value Medical Science Schools in the Middle Atlantic Region list.
+You’ll join some of the best and brightest minds around you if you attend New York Institute of Technology.
+The school came in at #2 on this year’s Best Value Medical Science Schools in the Middle Atlantic Region list.
 Located in the suburb of Old Westbury, NYIT is a private not-for-profit school with a medium-sized student population.

-A rank of #3 on this year’s list means University of Pittsburgh - Pittsburgh Campus is a great value for medical science students.
-Located in the city of Pittsburgh, Pitt is a public school with a very large student population.
+The excellent programs at University of Pittsburgh - Pittsburgh Campus helped the school earn the #3 place on this year’s ranking of the best medical science schools in the Middle Atlantic Region .
+Located in the large city of Pittsburgh, Pitt is a public school with a fairly large student population.

 Pitt undergraduate students pay an average of $35,394 in tuition and fees each year.